se-edu/se-book/projectDuke/text.md

 <br>
 <br>

-1. ToDos: tasks without any date/time attached to it %%e.g., _visit new theme park_%%
+1. **ToDos**: tasks without any date/time attached to it %%e.g., _visit new theme park_%%
-2. Deadlines: tasks that need to be done before a specific date/time %%e.g., _submit report by 11/10/2019 5pm_%%
+2. **Deadlines**: tasks that need to be done before a specific date/time %%e.g., _submit report by 11/10/2019 5pm_%%
-3. Events: tasks that start at a specific time and ends at a specific time %%e.g., _team project meeting on 2/10/2019 2-4pm_%%
+3. **Events**: tasks that start at a specific time and ends at a specific time %%e.g., _team project meeting on 2/10/2019 2-4pm_%%

 Example:
 ```